petebachant/petebachant.github.io/_posts/2024-11-12-office-repro.markdown

 We did it.
-We created a reproducible workflow using Microsoft Word and Excel, and we didn't need to learn Git or DVC.
+We created a reproducible workflow using Microsoft Word and Excel, and we didn't need to learn Git or DVC or become a command line wizard.
-Now we can iterate on our data, analysis, figures, and writing, and all we need to do to get them all up-to-date and backed up is to run the pipeline and commit the changes.
+Now we can iterate on our data, analysis, figures, and writing, and all we need to do to get them all up-to-date and backed up is to run the pipeline and commit any changes.
-Now we can share our project and others can reproduce the outputs (so long as they have a Microsoft Office license, but that's a topic for another day.)
+Now we can share our project and others can reproduce the outputs (so long as they have a Microsoft Office license, but that's a topic for another post.)

-Using Office in a collaborative workflow can be a bit more difficult, since if you are working concurrently, you may need to use Office's merge tools to ensure you don't lose any work.
-However, at least you will be able to have everyone's version backed up so you can inspect them at any time.
+Everything is still in Git and DVC, so our more command line oriented colleagues can work in that way if they like using the same project repo.

-To recap, all we had to do was follow the two most important rules:
+To achieve this, all we had to do was follow the two most important rules:
 1. All files go in version control.
 2. Artifacts need to be generated by the pipeline.

-Everything we did here would probably have been a little faster via the Calkit command line interface (CLI), but it's important to see that being a terminal wizard is not a prerequisite for working this way.

-You can go browse through this project up on the [Calkit website](https://calkit.io/petebachant/office-repro-example).
+If you'd like you can go browse through this project up on the [Calkit website](https://calkit.io/petebachant/office-repro-example).

-Feel free to shoot me an [email](mailto:petebachant@gmail.com) if you'd like help setting up something similar for your project.
+Also, feel free to shoot me an [email](mailto:petebachant@gmail.com) if you'd like help setting up something similar for your project.